U.S. sells one-year bills at highest rate since 2010

-NEW YORK (Reuters) - The U.S. Treasury Department on Tuesday sold $25 billion of one-year T-bills at an interest rate of 0.330 percent, the highest since June 2010 and above the 0.290 percent posted at the last one-year auction held in June.
+NEW YORK, July 21 (Reuters) - The U.S. Treasury Department on Tuesday sold $25 billion of one-year T-bills at an interest rate of 0.330 percent, the highest since June 2010 and above the 0.290 percent posted at the last one-year auction held in June.

 Meanwhile, the Treasury will pay on $40 billion in one-month bills at an interest rate of 0.035 percent, which was the highest since March 31 and above 0.020 percent a week earlier, according to Treasury data.